-Mike Souchak and Danny O'Neill qualified for the U.S. Open on the second Tuesday of June.
-They were in Charlotte, North Carolina, where most of the touring pros were also trying to earn their passes into the Open.
+Danny O'Neill qualified for the U.S. Open on the second Tuesday of June.
+He was in Charlotte, North Carolina, where most of the touring pros were also trying to earn their passes into the Open.
 Qualifying was held at the Charlotte Country Club and the Myers Park Country Club.
 Don January and Kermit Zarley led at Charlotte with 136s.
-Souchak tied for ninth with a (73-68) 141.
 There were 54 openings in Charlotte and a score of 144 qualified, which is what O'Neill (70-74) shot.
 He and two other players won a sudden death playoff for the last three spots.
+O'Neill had been exempt from local qualifying as a member of the PGA Tour.

 The U.S. Open was held at the Atlanta Athletic Club in the third week of June.
 It was the first time that it had been played in the southeastern section of the country.
 That open will always be remembered for Jerry Pate's #5 iron shot on the 72nd hole.
 Holding a one-stroke lead Pate hit his iron shot from a lie in the rough over water to within three feet of the hole.
 He holed the putt for 68 and a 277 total that gave him a two-stroke victory over Tom Weiskopf (279) and Al Geiberger (279).
 Butch Baird (280) and John Mahaffey (280) tied for fourth.
 It was Pate's first win on the PGA Tour.
 His four rounds were 71, 69, 69 and 68.
 The total purse was \$251,516 and the first prize was \$42,000.
-Ray Thompson, Danny O'Neill and Mike Souchak missed the cut.
+Ray Thompson and Danny O'Neill missed the cut.
+They each picked up checks for \$500.

 In the fourth week of July Jack Kiefer won the New Jersey Open for a second straight year.
 Kiefer, who was working in North Jersey, toured the Essex County Country Club in rounds of 72, 69, 68 and 74.
 His total of 283 gave him a nine-stroke margin of victory over Bruce Young (292).
 Russ Helwig and Mike Zack tied for third with 293s.
 First prize was \$2,500.
+The third day of 36 holes was quite rainy but it did not seem to bother Kiefer.

 Four weeks after being involved in a four-car accident that left him flat on his back for three days Tim De-Baufre won the Philadelphia Open.
 He put together a one over par 141 that included a course record 65 in the first round.
 A #5 iron shot that found the hole for an eagle two on the 445-yard 16th hole put DeBaufre five under par in his morning round and two more pars allowed him to finish the round in 65 strokes.
 In the afternoon he missed some short putts but he put together a solid 35 on the last nine for a 76 to win by two strokes.
 The tournament was played on the Philmont Country Club's North Course on the last Tuesday of July.
 For fifteen years DeBaufre had been winning big money tournaments in the Section but this was his first victory in one of the region's majors.
 Jack Connelly shot 71-72 for 143 and finished second.
 John Carson, Pete Dever, Jerry Janeski, Mike Nilon and amateur Bucky Erhardt, a former assistant at Saucon Valley Country Club, tied for third with 145s.
 First prize was \$485.
-Qualifying for the tournament among the professionals was held eight days earlier at the DeSimon Open.
+Qualifying for the tournament among the professionals was held eight days earlier at the DeSimone Open.